konradha/konradha.github.io/content/posts/balltrees.md

         style="width:100%; height:420px; border:none; margin:1.5em 0;">
 </iframe>

-Let's carefully write down what the algortihm that's running here does.
+Let's carefully write down what the algorithm that's running here does.
 Again, we recurse through until the lowest level (two-node pairs), group them and subsequently build up the tree.
 We recursive on the number of points n.
 ```text
 BUILD_BALLTREE(points):